C4Wiz/skin.estuary.modv2matrix/README.md

   * Added Debug Labels and Debug grid to skinsettings (useful while skinning)
   * Added missing Mpeg-2 Varient of the Mpeg-2 Flag
   * ALL Power Menu Options can be toggled
-  * added Descriptive labels to SkinSettings Extras tab
+  * Added Descriptive labels to SkinSettings Extras tab
+  * Extra Addons will be Hidden till the Required Repos are Installed
 --------------------------------------------------------------------------------------------
 ### 3.4.2+matrix ###
 - .1